brianshih1/mini-container/mdbook/src/capabilities.md

 # 0x0000000000000400=cap_net_bind_service
 ```

 Next, I built a Rust program with this code.
-All it does is that it prints out the capability sets of the process and runs `setresuid`, which is granted if the `SETUID` capability is set.
+All it does is print out the capability sets of the process and run `setresuid`, which is granted if the `SETUID` capability is set.

 ```rust
 use nix::unistd::{setresuid, Uid};